 (d) At the request of an Eligible Transmission Service Customer, ERCOT shall provide the methodology and data to independently reproduce information contained in the MIS related to the operation of the ERCOT market.

-(e) The MIS must include security measures to protect the confidentiality of Protected Information as required by these Protocols.
+(e) The MIS must include security measures to safeguard ERCOT Critical Energy Infrastructure Information (ECEII) and protect the confidentiality of Protected Information as required by these Protocols.

 (f) The MIS must comply with industry standards for commercial websites, including query and search functionality.